-Feedback from the Bagworth and Thornton Parish Plan 2008 available at: http://www.lsr-online.org/reports,694364.html showed that of greatest concern was speeding, (64% of respondents), volume of traffic, (54%), followed by issues of street parking, (50%) and HGV movement, (31%).
+Feedback from the Bagworth and Thornton Parish Plan 2008, showed that of greatest concern was speeding, (64% of respondents), volume of traffic, (54%), followed by issues of street parking, (50%) and HGV movement, (31%).
 Bagworth traffic data from its recent monitoring/traffic speed indicator indicates that all traffic arriving from Park Lane achieves a 36% speed violation (over 30 mph).
 In the opposite direction the % violation is 18.4%